abhabongse/paxter/docs/syntax.rst

 =========

 This rule is similar to `FragmentSeq rule` except for two main reasons.
-The first reason is that nested :class:`Command <paxter.parser.data.Command>` will not be parsed (i.e. ``@`` is not a special character in this scope).
+The first reason is that nested :class:`Command <paxter.parse.data.Command>` will not be parsed (i.e. ``@`` is not a special character in this scope).
 Another reason is that, instead of having a matching pair of curly braces indicate the beginning and the ending of the rule,